All Episodes

 It's carrying cargo.

-You've seen Maresk all over the place.
+You've seen maersk all over the place.

 What the hell?

-It's gonna replace the engines necessary to get these things plowing through the oceans.
+The answer is there isn't anything yet that's going to replace the engines necessary to get these things plowing through the oceans.

 And yet everybody is worked into a tizzy here over getting rid of SUVs and getting rid of large combustible engine cars that don't get much miles.

-You want to talk about the miles per gallon one of these things gets when these freighters get.
+You want to talk about the miles per gallon one of these things gets when these freighters get?

-We're never gonna replace, not in our lifetimes an energy source, a power plant for any of these tankers or cargo ships.
+I know you don't measure it that way, but if we did, I mean, you'd be, we're never going to replace, not in our lifetimes, an energy source, a power plant for any of these tankers or cargo ships.

-That's okay, Mether Limbaugh.
+That's okay, Mr. Limbaugh.

-That would be fine if we got rid of everybody else got rid of their big cards and full forth, then we would have some playroom there.
+That would be fine if everybody else got rid of their big cars and so forth.

 We'd have some latitude.

-Okay, so we're going to start now.
+Okay, so we're going to start.

-We'll have exemptions.
+Now we'll have exemptions.

-We're going to have exempt and that's the way it's always going to happen.
+And that's the way it's always going to.

-But I I just, I just, after three or four times in my adult life of being hit up constantly with how my lifestyle is a as an affluent prosperous American is destroying the planet.
+I just, I just, after three or four times in my adult life of being hit up constantly with how my lifestyle as an affluent, prosperous American is destroying the planet, I cannot tell you how that offends my intelligence and my sensibilities.

 It's so political.